NutshellEngineering/uuid/doc/site/content/docs/api-documentation.md

 Extracts the real timestamp from a time-based UUID (v1, v6, or v7).

-Param uuid a time-based UUID
+Param: uuid a time-based UUID
-Return the corresponding `Instant`
+Returns: the corresponding `Instant`
-Throws UnsupportedOperationException if the UUID version is not time-based
+Throws: UnsupportedOperationException if the UUID version is not time-based

 ---